paultongyoo/churn-model-evaluation-platform/README.md

 * **S3-to-Prefect Lambda Function**
     * Invokes orchestration flow when new files are dropped into S3
     * Uses AWS `public.ecr.aws/lambda/python:3.12` image

+Don't forget to delete these images when finished with this platform!

 ## Library Dependencies & Version Numbers